openshift/installer/docs/user/aws/install_edge-zones.md

 The [KCS](https://access.redhat.com/solutions/6996487) covers the required step to change the MTU from the overlay network.

 ***Example changing the default MTU (9001) to the maximum allowed for network plugin OVN-Kubernetes***:

-> TODO: need to check if can omit the `spec.migration.mtu.machine` on the process.

 ```bash